 The rule is checking the length of any remaining stub.
-In the image below, even though the via has been back drilled, the remaining stub is greater than the 7mil allowed by the applicable design rule, so a rule violation is flagged.
+In the image below, even though the via has been back drilled (in accordance with the defined back drills), the remaining stub is greater than the 7mil allowed by the applicable design rule, so a rule violation is flagged.

-Back drilling is very similar to using blind vias - these also require a start-stop layer pair to be defined in the Layer Stack Manager, which specifies the drilling requirements between this pair.
+Back drilling is very similar to using blind vias (these also require a first/last layer pair to be defined in the Layer Stack Manager), which specifies the drilling requirements between this pair.
 The difference is that blind vias are plated, whereas back drilled vias or pads are an unplated drill event.
-Unplated holes are essentially a post-fabrication process, the drilling occurs after the etching, lamination, drilling, and through hole plating.
+Un-plated holes are essentially a post-fabrication process, i.e. the drilling occurs after the etching, lamination, drilling, and thru-hole plating.

-To generate a summary report of all back drill events in the design, right-click in the Unique Holes region of the Hole Size Editor and select Backdrill Report from the context menu.
+To generate a summary report of all back drill events in the design, right-click in the Unique Holes region of the PCB panel in Hole Size Editor mode then select Backdrill Report from the context menu.

-The Report Preview dialog will open, click the Export button to select the file type, the location the file is to be written to, and to enter the file name.
-The Save as type options include XLS and PDF.
+The Report Preview dialog will open.
+Click the Export button to select the file type, the location in which you want the file located, then enter the file name.

-Drill symbols are automatically assigned, and can be reconfigured in the Drill Symbols dialog.
-The symbols are displayed on the Drill Drawing layer in the PCB workspace, if the Show Drill Symbols option is enabled in the Drill Symbols dialog.
-The dialog can be accessed by right-clicking in the Unique Holes region of the panel, or on the Drill Drawing layer tab, as shown below.
+Drill symbols are automatically assigned and can be reconfigured in the Drill Symbols dialog.
+The symbols are displayed on the Drill Drawing layer in the PCB design space if the Show Drill Symbols option is enabled in the Drill Symbols dialog.
+The dialog can be accessed by right-clicking in the Unique Holes region of the panel or on the Drill Drawing layer tab, as shown below.

 Because back drilling involves drilling at the same location with different sized drill bits, drill symbols will appear stacked at these locations.
 Use the layer-pair selector to control which layer pair is currently being displayed, as shown in the images below.

-For each drill pair defined in the Drill-Pair Manager dialog, NC drill output will produce a unique drill file, which can be either text or binary (enable the options as required).
-Note that is also produces a separate file for each hole-shape type (round, rectangular or slotted).
+For each drill pair defined, NC drill output will produce a unique drill file.
+Note that it also produces a separate file for each hole-shape type (round, rectangular or slotted).

-The NC Drill Setup dialog includes the option Generate separate NC Drill files for plated & non-plated holes.
-The NC drill output files always includes all drill events, if this option is enabled the plated and the non-plated drill events are instead output into separate files.
-They are identified by an additional string in their filename, in the format <DesignName>-Plated, or <DesignName>-NonPlated.
+The NC Drill Setup dialog includes a Generate separate NC Drill files for plated & non-plated holes option.
+The NC drill output files always include all drill events.
+If this option is enabled, the plated and non-plated drill events are instead output into separate files.
+They are identified by an additional string in their filename in the format <DesignName>-Plated, or <DesignName>-NonPlated.

-If there are back drilled holes in the design, the X2 output will automatically include additional drill files, with a filename like:
+If there are back drilled holes in the design, the Gerber X2 output will automatically include additional drill files with a filename, such as:

-These back drill files includes Gerber X2 format instructions, such as:
+These back drill files include Gerber X2 format instructions, such as:

 This line instructs the CAM software to treat the contents of this file as non-plated blind drill events, between signal layers 1 and 3.

-Drill sizes are defined using apertures, whose definition is preceeded by an instruction that declares them as drill-sizes.
+Drill sizes are defined using apertures, whose definition is preceded by an instruction that declares them as drill sizes.

 For ODB++ output, there will be an additional drill folder created for each back drill layer pair defined.
 These will have names such as \drill1, \drill2.
 These folders include the standard ODB drill files.